igemsoftware2020/UNILausanne/README.txt

 Welcome!
-Here you have the code for iGEM Unilausanne 2020 project.
+Here you have the code for the dry lab part of the iGEM Unilausanne 2020 project.
 You can check our project here: https://2020.igem.org/Team:UNILausanne In particular, this is the modelling section: https://2020.igem.org/Team:UNILausanne/Model Scripts are organised in folders similarly as the figures they produce are organized in our wiki page